victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 ### Check Quota Availability Before Deployment

-Before deploying the accelerator, check the quota availability for the model to ensure sufficient capacity:
+Before deploying the accelerator, check the quota availability for the model to ensure sufficient capacity.

+#### **If using Azure Portal and Cloud Shell**

 1. Navigate to the [Azure Portal](https://portal.azure.com).
 2. Click on **Azure Cloud Shell** in the top right navigation menu.